jstanai/Named-Entity-Recognition-with-spaCy/README.md

 )
 ```

-Additionally, an example of training a new label "Model" is shown by creating a custom pattern.
+Additionally, an example of training a new label "COMPANY" is shown by creating a custom pattern.
 Two methods, manual and parsing, are used to add this pattern.
 It is also shown how the `GoldParse` functionality is used to parse documents and add revision data.

 ### Usage